 - 2.5 Aerial photography shows that the tree coverage to the west of the SAC also has the potential to affect the dispersion of pollutants from the motorway traffic.
 The Advanced Street Canyon module was used to apply a two-sided street canyon on a 470m section of the M62.
 The parameters applied are presented in Appendix A. - 2.6 The extension of the tree belt to the west in the model to reflect reality on the ground has a small impact on the modelling results at transects on the western and eastern edges of the SAC, when compared against Table 11 of the April report.
-The full set of results with the western tree belt included are provided in Appendix B Table 14.
-The changes predicted for nitrogen deposition in 2038 with the Warrington Local Plan were +0.05 kgN/ha/yr at R2_90m (eastern transect) and -0.10 kgN/ha/yr at R3_90m (western transect) compared with the results published in April 2022 for the same scenario; this change is due solely to the existing western tree belt being included and it is included in all scenarios in the model. - 2.7 With the existing western tree belt included in the model, the updated adverse effect of the Warrington Local Plan alone at 90m from the road is summarised in Tables 1-3.
+The full set of results with the western tree belt included are provided in Appendix B Error!
+Reference source not found..
+The changes predicted for nitrogen deposition in 2038 with the Warrington Local Plan were +0.05 kgN/ha/yr at R2_90m (eastern transect) and -0.10 kgN/ha/yr at R3_90m (western transect) compared with the results published in April 2022 for the same scenario; this change is due solely to the existing western tree belt being included and it is included in all scenarios in the model. - 2.7 With the existing western tree belt included in the model, the updated adverse effect of the Warrington Local Plan alone at 90m from the road is summarised in Tables 1-5 below.
 The key figures are the last two columns which show the change due to Warrington Local Plan (i.e. its alone effect) as both pollutant concentrations/deposition rates and as a percentage of the lowest part of the critical load range.
-So for nitrogen deposition, the contribution of Warrington Local Plan alone is calculated to be 0.03 kgN/ha/yr at 90m from the M62 which is 0.66% of the lower critical load.
-The full results are provided in Appendix B Table 14 with the results for the closest area of bog, which is 90m from the M62, highlighted orange in these appendices.
+So for nitrogen deposition, the contribution of Warrington Local Plan alone to the woodland (the closest part of the SAC to the M62) is calculated to be 0.14 kgN/ha/yr, which is 1.4% of the lower critical load for woodland, while that to the bog is calculated to be 0.03 kgN/ha/yr at 90m from the M62 which is 0.66% of the lower critical load for bog.
+The full results are provided in Appendix B Error!
+Reference source not found., with the results for the closest area of bog, which is 90m from the M62, highlighted orange in these appendices.